 Valid driver’s license from state in which employee resides.

 TOOLS AND EQUIPMENT USED

-Motor vehicle, telephone, computer and software, computer printer, calculator, receipt machine, check endorser, copy machine with fax and handheld devices.
+Motor vehicle, telephone, computer and software, computer printer, calculator, copy machine and handheld devices.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this job, the employee is regularly required to use hands to finger, handle, feel or operate objects and to reach with hands and arms.
 The employee is frequently required to sit, stand, walk, talk, see, hear, and smell.
 The employee may occasionally lift and/or move up to 50 pounds.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-The noise level in the work environment is usually moderately quiet.
+The noise level in the office work environment is usually moderately quiet.
 The noise level in outside work environments will vary with the location of business being audited.